Canoeing in Michigan

 The Manistee River

-Not all canoe/kayak excursions require you to wander into the wilderness in search of a spectacular setting.
-Lake St. Clair, for example, is a fantastic paddle attraction located just outside of Detroit!
-So, if you want to escape the hustle and bustle without needing to travel, Lake St. Clair is the place to be!
-With sand beaches enclosing the shores, you can invest a day out in the water and still have plenty of places to stop for lunch or a break.
+Not all canoe and kayak excursions require a deep dive into the wilderness.
+Lake St. Clair is a fantastic paddling destination conveniently located just outside of Detroit.
+If you want to escape the urban hustle without traveling far, this is your spot.
+With sandy beaches lining its shores, you can spend a day on the water and still have plenty of places to stop for a picnic lunch or a quick break.

 The Ontonagon River